slipmp/aws-web-app/README.md

-# Forró
+# AWS - Amazon Web Services
-Web application dedicated for a dancing style called Forró.
-Developed for the sole purpose to sharpen my software development skills, specially Cloud Computing by AWS
+Web site developed for the sole purpose to sharpen my software development skills, specially with Cloud by using AWS

 **Technologies**